 Gift Wrap and Bows

 Forget spending money on new gift wrap that will get thrown away immediately.
-Repurpose a magazine page into a small sheet of wrapping paper or a stylish gift bow via this tutorial from How About Orange.
-Then you don’t have to cringe as it gets thrown into the recycling bin.
+Repurpose a magazine page into a small sheet of wrapping paper or a stylish gift bow with help from How About Orange’s tutorial.
+Then you won’t have to cringe as it gets thrown into the recycling bin.

 Jazz up a party with easy-to-make colorful paper balls that you can hang from a chandelier or tree branches, created by TV host Mark Montano.

-Weave strips of magazine pages together in this step-by-step guide via Apartment Therapy to create coasters to protect your furniture and preserve it for a little longer.
+Weave strips of magazine pages together in this step-by-step guide via Apartment Therapy to create coasters to protect your furniture.
 You know, for when you have the friends over to indulge in a great new find of a locally brewed beer, but their table manners are not quite as refined as you’d like.

 Need some new furniture?
 Look no further than the recycling bin to outfit your pad, with this innovative upcycling idea by Fine Craft Guild.
-Rolling together lots and lots of magazines (consider asking friends and relatives for their cast-offs) can create stools and mini-seats that are perfect for short-term use.
+By rolling together lots and lots of magazines (consider asking friends and relatives for their cast-offs), you can craft stools and mini-seats that are perfect for short-term use.
 When you move, there is no worry about how to carry heavy furniture down the stairs!

 Not all Christmas trees are green.
 Especially when they are made from old magazines.
 By folding back pages into triangles, old reading material suddenly takes on a festive feeling as it is transformed into perfectly shaped trees.
 Leave as is for multicolored beauty, or spray-paint in the colors of the season.
-Consider brown and orange tones to make this upcycled craft from Seven Clown Circus a fall favorite, too.
+Consider brown and orange tones to make this upcycled magazine tree craft from Instructables a fall favorite, too.

 Feature image courtesy Alberto Cerriteño